Modeling and Simulation Course

 - How can you determine the correct length of a simulation run?

-- What are 22 critical pitfalls in simulation modeling and how can they be avoided?
+- What are 22 critical pitfalls that can sabotage your simulation project and how can they be avoided?